IpoSoon/Collection-Analysis/README.md

 # [POWER BI] Collection Analysis
 ## I. Introduction
 * Dataset: **OS Collection Performance**
-* Includes 1 table containing information on debt collection of partners by month in 2020 and 2021
+* The dataset includes one table containing information on debt collection by partners, organized by month for the years 2020 and 2021.
 ### 1. Introduction to Dataset

 ### 2. Data Dictionary